TDMVC/TDMVC/README.md

         "PlacePrice": 750,
         "Offset": 0,
         "Max": 3,
-        "Passive": {"Name": "Radio Waves", "Description": "Slows all enemies in range by 30%"}, "hitboxOffset": {
+        "Passive": {"Name": "Radio Waves", "Description": "Slows all enemies in range by 30% and applies 15% anti regen for 1 second"}, "hitboxOffset": {
             "X": 0,
             "Y": 0,